-- 1. Any one Program - a) Give some problem statements based on Insertion/Selection sort/Quicksort/Merge Sort. - b) Write a program, analyse it and find time complexity with various cases. - 2.
-Any two Programs - a) Give some problem statement based on Matrix chain multiplication/Optimal binary search trees/0/1 knapsack problem/All pairs shortest path problem. - b) Write a program, analyse it and find time complexity with various cases. - 3.
-Any two Programs - a) Give some problem statement based on knapsack problem/ Minimum cost spanning trees/ Single source shortest path problem. - b) Write a program, analyse it and find time complexity with various cases. - 4.
-Any two Programs - a) Give some problem statement based on n-queen problem/ sum of subsets problem/ graph colouring. - b) write a program, analyse it and find time complexity with various cases. - 5.
-Any two Programs - a) Give some problem statements based on Naive Algorithm/ KMP/ Aho-Corasick Algorithm. - b) write a program, analyse it and find time complexity with various cases - 6.
+- 1. All 3 Programs - a) Implement Insertion sort, Merge sort, Quicksort on array input - b) Write a program, analyze it and find time complexity with various cases. - 2.
+Both Programs - a) Implement D&C approach to Large number multiplication, Finding kth smallest element of a given array input - b) Write a program, analyze it and find time complexity with various cases. - 3.
+Any two Programs - a) Implement DP approach to Matrix chain multiplication/Optimal binary search trees/0/1 knapsack problem/All pairs shortest path problem. - b) Write a program, analyze it and find time complexity with various cases. - 4.
+Any two Programs - a) Implement a greedy approach to Fractional knapsack problem/ Minimum cost spanning trees/ Single source shortest path problem. - b) Write a program, analyze it and find time complexity with various cases. - 5.
+Any two Programs - a) Implement backtracking approach to n-queen problem/ sum of subsets problem/ graph coloring. - b) write a program, analyze it and find time complexity with various cases. - 6.
 Write a case study on TSP.